ibm-cloud-docs/ibm-spectrum-lsf/integrate-openldap-tutorial.md

 Later on, you can use the `ldapmodify` command to add exiting users to these groups.
 In the previous `ldapsearch` output, two users are seen as the member of each of the groups.

-## Configure LDAP authentication on client machines
+## Configure LDAP authentication on client systems
 {: #configure-ldap-authentication}
 {: step}

-Next you need to configure LDAP authentication for the client machines that are running RHEL 8 as the OS and OLDAP server as the authentication provider or identity provider.
-In this case, the OLDAP client is the LSF cluster, so the following steps apply to the LSF cluster nodes that are running on top of RHEL 8 Linux&reg; machines.
+Next you need to configure LDAP authentication for the client systems that are running RHEL 8 as the OS and OLDAP server as the authentication provider or identity provider.
+In this case, the OLDAP client is the LSF cluster, so the following steps apply to the LSF cluster nodes that are running on top of RHEL 8 Linux&reg; systems.

 In the following steps, make sure to replace the domain name in the `"dc=***,dc=***"` section with your own domain name.
 {: important}